MrPhryaNikFrosty/Horizon-Emu-mod/README.md

 * Root:
 Root is not required.

-# Issues in beta 0.8
+# Issues in 1.0
-* Removing a container.
+* VirGL not available yet

 >When deleting a container using the delete container button, the directory of drive D is also deleted, that is, in our case, the download folder.
 At the same time, the data of the application itself is cleared. ([Normal way to delete a container](https://t.me/HorizonEmuOfficial/434)).

-* Lack of VirGL support.

->Horizon Emu doesn't support VirGL at this moment.

 # Our main goals